-The 1878 Trade dollars have value as both numismatic coins and as silver bullion.
+The 1878 trade dollars have value as numismatic coins.
 Keep reading to learn more about these silver coins.

 Type: Trade Dollar

 Face Value: $1.00

 Total Weight: 27.22 grams

 The trade dollar was made for circulation in Asia.
 It was made in order to compete with other dollar coins from different countries.
 Many of the coins that circulated throughout Asia have Oriental markings on them, referred to as chop marks.
 Trade dollars were legal tender in the United States.